 Atorvastatin is a medication used alongside weight loss, diet, and exercise to help reduce the risk of stroke and heart attack.
 It also helps decrease the likelihood of someone with heart disease (or someone at risk of developing heart disease) needing heart surgery.

 Atorvastatin helps to lower the amount of triglycerides and low-density lipoprotein (LDL) cholesterol (“bad” cholesterol) circulating in the blood while also increasing the amount of high-density lipoprotein (HDL) cholesterol (“good” cholesterol).
 The accumulation of fats and cholesterol along the walls of the arteries can cause blood flow to decrease, limiting the amount of oxygen received by the brain, heart, and other organs in the body.
-As such, since atorvastatin helps to reduce the amount of these fatty substances in the blood, it prevents this buildup and then also prevents chest pain, heart disease, heart attacks, and strokes.
+As such, since atorvastatin helps to reduce the amount of these fatty substances in the blood, it prevents this buildup and also prevents chest pain, heart disease, heart attacks, and strokes.

 Atorvastatin belongs to the class of medications called HMG-CoA reductase inhibitors, also known as statins.
 These drugs stop the activity of the HMG-CoA reductase enzyme, which is a protein the body needs to create cholesterol.
 By blocking the activity of this enzyme, cholesterol production lowers.